 In May 2020 the death of George Floyd during an arrest in Minneapolis reignited the Black Lives Matter movement as people took to the streets across the globe to protest against racial inequality.
-Four months later and the fight continues to bring awareness and justice for victims of police brutality.
+Five months later and the fight continues to bring awareness and justice for victims of police brutality.

 How do we continue to bring awareness to the BLM movement?
 What can we do in our everyday lives to be conscious of racial inequality?
 We spoke with Entrepreneur and Content Creator Nicholas Bailey to answer these questions and much more, including ways that we can all contribute to the movement in our everyday lives.